 - Applicants receiving a scholarship/sponsorship from an external agency* must provide details in the Financial Support section of the online application.
 A copy of the scholarship letter may be required.

 - Personal letters of sponsorship, such as those from family members and banks, are not required.

-*For a listing of external agencies which have international agreements with Carleton, please visit this website.
+*For a listing of external agencies which have international agreements with Carleton, please visit our Financial Assistance page.
 For information concerning funding sponsorships, please contact email@example.com.

 - Permanent Residents of Canada must upload a PDF copy of their supporting evidence in the Personal Information section of the online application.
 This may be a Permanent Residence Card (front and back) or Record of Landing form (IMM 1000).

-- A Third Party Authorization Form must be submitted by applicants who wish to be represented in any matters related to the application process by a third party (parents, friends, agents, etc.).
+- A Third Party Release form should only be submitted by applicants who wish to be represented in any matters related to the application for admission process by a third party (parents, friends, agents, etc.).
 Therefore, if the applicant would like someone else to inquire about their application, the form must be completed.
 After an application for admission has been submitted, the link to the Third Party Release is available in Carleton360 on the left hand menu

 In accordance with Carleton’s Document Retention Policy, documents submitted in support of an application for admission become the property of the University.
 Carleton University retains electronic student files for all students admitted for the 2014 summer term and beyond.
 Original documents that have been digitized for inclusion in the student’s file are destroyed in compliance with the University’s privacy policies.
 Under exceptional circumstances, original documents may be returned to the applicant within a reasonable time frame.
 Contact the Faculty of Graduate and Postdoctoral Affairs for more information.